Imtiaz Dharker

-Imtiaz Dharker (born 31 January 1954) is a Pakistan-born British poet, artist, and video film maker.
+Imtiaz Dharker (born 31 January 1954) is a Pakistani-born British poet, artist, and video film maker.
 She won the Queen's Gold Medal for her English poetry and was appointed Chancellor of Newcastle University from January 2020.

-In 2019, she was considered for the position of Poet Laureate following the tenure of Dame Carol Ann Duffy, but withdrew herself from contention in order, as she stated, to maintain focus on her writing."I had to weigh the privacy I need to write poems against the demands of a public role.
+In 2019, she was considered for the position of Poet Laureate following the tenure of Dame Carol Ann Duffy, but withdrew herself from contention in order, as she stated, to maintain focus on her writing.
+“I had to weigh the privacy I need to write poems against the demands of a public role.
 The poems won," said Dharker.
 For many Dharker is seen as one of Britain's most inspirational contemporary poets.
 She was elected a Fellow of the Royal Society of Literature in 2011.
 In the same year, she received the Cholmondeley Award from the Society of Authors.
 In 2016, she received an Honorary Doctorate from SOAS University of London.

+With Poetry Live, she reads to over 25,000 students a year, travelling across the country with poets including Duffy, Simon Armitage, John Agard, Gillian Clarke, Daljit Nagra, Grace Nichols, Owen Sheers, Jackie Kay and Maura Dooley.
+Dharker divides her time between London, Wales, and Mumbai.
+She says she describes herself as a "Scottish Muslim Calvinist" adopted by India and married into Wales.